bramdokman/KodeKloud-Engineer-Tasks/Puppet/Puppet Manage Services.md

-Create a Puppet programming file cluster.pp under /etc/puppetlabs/code/environments/production/manifests directory on master node i.e Jump Host to perform the below given tasks.
+Create a Puppet programming file blog.pp under /etc/puppetlabs/code/environments/production/manifests directory on master node i.e Jump Host to perform the below given tasks.

-Install package vsftpd using puppet package resource and start its service using puppet service resource on Puppet agent node 1 i.e App Server 1.
+Install package tomcat using puppet package resource and start its service using puppet service resource on Puppet agent node 3 i.e App Server 3.
 Notes: :- Please make sure to run the puppet agent test using sudo on agent nodes, otherwise you can face certificate issues.
 In that case you will have to clean the certificates first and then you will be able to run the puppet agent test.

 :- Before clicking on the Check button please make sure to verify puppet server and puppet agent services are up and running on the respective servers, also please make sure to run puppet agent test to apply/test the changes manually first.